DBNPA: Synthesis

 The process used to create DBNPA is acid-catalyzed bromination of 3-cyanoacetamide.
 Polyethylene glycol is often used as the solvent due to its ability to dissolve both reactants and products effectively.

-Next, the bromination step is initiated by introducing bromine (Br₂) or an alternative brominating agent, such as sodium bromide (NaBr) with an oxidant.
-DBNPA (C₃H₂Br₂N₂O) is formed as a result of an electrophilic bromination reaction at the α-carbon of 3-cyanoacetamide.
+Next, the bromination step is initiated by introducing bromine (Br_{2}) or an alternative brominating agent, such as sodium bromide (NaBr) with an oxidant.
+DBNPA is formed as a result of an electrophilic bromination reaction at the α-carbon of 3-cyanoacetamide.
 Isolation and purification of DBNPA are carried out after bromination.
 The reaction mixture is neutralized, and the product is extracted and purified.
 The next step is drying, which yields DBNPA in its stable crystalline form.
-Usually, the reaction temperature is kept between 10°C and 20°C to minimize unintended side reactions.
+Usually, the reaction temperature is kept between 10 and 20 °C to minimize unintended side reactions.
 The concentration of bromine is carefully controlled, because an excess can lead to the formation of undesired byproducts that reduces the overall yield.

 The stability of DBNPA depends on the storage conditions.
 Due to its incompatibility with metals, DBNPA should be stored in non-metal containers.
 It must also be stored away from UV exposure, as this can degrade DBNPA.